ljsinclair/featurebase-docs/docs/community/com-backup/com-backup-home.md

 # Backup and Restore FeatureBase Community Databases
 {: .no_toc }

-FeatureBase Community databases can be backed-up and restored using these instructions.
+FeatureBase Community databases can be backed-up and restored for a number of reasons, including the following:

+* General backup of data
+* Making changes to your `featurebase.conf` settings, including the cluster `partition-to-node-assignment` parameter.

 {% include page-toc.md %}